 Some facts about us

-Franck Gallardo, PhDFounder & Scientific manager
+Franck Gallardo, PhDFounder & CEO

-Kerstin Bystricky, PhD/PrAssociate, scientific council
+Kerstin Bystricky, PhD/PrAssociate, member of the board

 Kerstin has over 20 years of experience in the field of cellular biology and DNA dynamics.
 She holds an engineer diploma from AgroParisTech (Paris) and PhD in biochemistry from the PenState university (USA).
 She is principal investigator of the chromatin and gene expression team at the Eucaryotic molecular biology laboratory (Toulouse).
 Kerstin co-developped the ANCHOR system with Franck back in 2010.
 She brings her expertise in DNA dynamics and cell biology to the team and is responsible for developping new application for the ANCHOR system.
 Visit her research ID page

 Sandrine Kappler-Gratias, Ph.DAssociate, Head of screening unit, Poxvirus HCS campaign

 Sandrine held various position before being recruited in the ANCHOR team in 2013.
 Sandrine has a long expertise in the design of ANCHOR tagged viruses for live cell imaging application.
 She was responsible for successful program such as tagging EBV and HPV genomes.
 Sandrine is head of screening unit, mainly in charge of poxvirus HCS campaign.
 She also manages her own virus tagging program.
 Sandrine is trained in quality, ISO17025-ISO15189.